-Diana is a registered nurse/midwife.
+Diana is a retired Acute care nurse and Midwife.
 (AHPRA)

 Being upright / Strong back / Confidence

 "After practising the Alexander Technique, my family and I have noticed with growing amazement striking improvements in such diverse things as high blood pressure, breathing, depth of sleep, overall cheerfulness and mental alertness, resilience against outside pressures, and a refined skill in playing a stringed instrument."

 1973 Nobel Prize for Physiology and Medicine